DinoChiesa/Apigee-Edge-OIDC-Demonstration/consent-ui/Readme.md

 POST /validateLoginAndConsent
 ```

 This is the postback from the login form.
-If credentials have been provided, then the app validates the user credentials.
-If the login succeeds, then the app renders a second page, the consent form, which requests consent from the user to release information to the app (identified by the client_id).
-This also ought to be stored somewhere (BaaS), but for illustration purposes, the app asks for consent each time it requests authentication.
+If credentials have been provided, then the app validates the user credentials against some user authentication service.
+This service is pluggable (more on that later in the "Configuring" section).
+If the user is valid, then the app renders a second page, the consent form, which requests consent from the authenticated user to allow release of some information to the app, which is identified by the client_id.
+The consent form tries to show a logo for the app, a logo which is associated to the client_id.

+This consent decision also ought to be stored somewhere (for example, BaaS), but for illustration purposes, the app asks for consent each time it requests authentication.

 The form payload for this form includes: